What is drought?

 - Population displacement

-- Other concurrent situations: economic crisis, political instability, armed conflict.2
+- Other concurrent situations: economic crisis, political instability, armed conflict.7

-Why women and girls are the hardest hit by drought
+Why are women and girls hardest hit by drought?

 As in all emergencies, women and girls are nearly always hardest hit by drought.
 They are often responsible for care-giving in their families, which means walking increasingly long distances for water, putting them at greater risk of violence and sexual assault.